jasongrimes/hello-docker/README.md

 # Hello Docker: React, Express, and Postgres

-A "hello" app to use as a placeholder while setting up Docker containers for a web application.
+A "hello" app used as a placeholder while setting up Docker containers for a web application.

 The app has three simple services in Docker containers: a web container (Nginx/Node and React), an API container (Node and Express), and a database container (Postgres).